felipead/erc20-token-api/README.md

 In the blockchain world, some token methods might consume gas fees.
 So caching makes sense not only from a performance perspective, but from an economics one.

 However, caching mutable properties can be challenging.
 For example, we could cache balances.
-But what if the balance change as a result from a transaction?
+But what if the balance changes as a result of a new transaction?
 Detecting these events and invalidating our cache could be tricky.

 In the case of balances though, it might be the case that the business scenario could tolerate a small delay.
 We could cache the balances only for a few seconds, quickly invalidating and refreshing the cache after that.